Jana-Mobile/layer-python/README.md

 $ python setup.py install
 `

+There is a tox configuration to make testing and linting easier - the following are supported:

+    $ tox                    # Runs py27-test by default
+    $ tox -e py27-coverage   # Run test coverage report
+    $ tox -e lint            # Check for flake8 violations

 ## Usage

 The interface is close to that of the HTTP API itself.
 Here is an example of a